-What is a 502 bad gateway and how do you fix it?
+What is a 502 Bad Gateway and how do you fix it?

 What causes a 502 Bad Gateway error?

 Server overload: An overloaded server is one of the most common causes of a 502 error.
 This is where the server has reached its memory capacity, often activated by an unusually high number of visitors trying to access the same website.
-This can just be a coincidence, or maybe driven by a big event, but it can also be a targeted DDoS attack.
+This can just be a coincidence or driven by a big event, but it can also be a targeted DDoS attack.

 Faulty programming: Often enough, a glitch or coding error in a website's code might result in requests not being answered correctly, sparking the 502 Bad Gateway error to show up.

-Network errors: There are a multitude of potential networking errors that may occur, including potential DNS issues, routing problems, as well as issues relating to your Internet Service Provider (ISP).
+Network errors: There is a multitude of potential networking errors that may occur, including potential DNS issues, routing problems, as well as issues relating to your Internet Service Provider (ISP).
 An ISP, for example, may have decided to block a certain web address.

 Server software timeouts: The error can also show for users when a web server takes longer than expected to return a request, and the caching tool reaches its time values.
 Slower queries can also cause this problem.